smithmoh/simple_shell/README.md

-A collaborative simple shell collaborative project: smithmoh and alex
+A collaborative simple shell collaborative project: smithmoh and albert